boxerbunny/mantakala_handout/README.md

 ## Transformation Rules

-- Sculptors can be hired to transform your character.
+- Sculptors can be hired to temporarily transform your character.
 The more drastic the transformation, the more expensive and time-consuming the process.
 - Transformations can buff or debuff stats, but all such affected stats take a penalty die until your character is acclimated.
 - Acclimation takes 2d12 hours, with more time needed for more drastic transformations.
 - Because the Well is more powerful than any human sculptor, changes made with sculpt-boxes are temporary.
 After sculpting, your character will revert to their base form in around three days.